Philippine leafbird: Description and taxonomy

+This species is now monotypic but birds from Northeast Mindano were once assigned as the subspecies mindanensis but birds from these areas are inseparable in appearance.

+Ecology and behavior

+It forages in high canopies feeding flowering and fruiting trees.
+It has also been observed feeding on insects but otherwise dietary data is mostly unknown.

+Its breeding habits are essentially unknown aside from a nest seen on Leyte in August and enlarged gonads reported in specimens collected in April and May.

-Habitat and Conservation Status
+Habitat and conservation status

 Its natural habitats at tropical moist lowland primary forest and well developed secondary forest up to 970 meters above sea level.
 It appears to not be able to tolerate great amounts of forest degradation.
 It is known to forage in the upper levels of the forest in the canopy.

 IUCN has assessed this bird as vulnerable with the population being estimated at 600 to 1.700.
 Extensive lowland deforestation on all islands in its range is the main threat.
 Most remaining lowland forest that is not afforded protection leaving it vulnerable to both legal and Illegal logging, conversion into farmlands through Slash-and-burn and mining.
+Most Ebird and sight observations are in the PICOP Logging Concession in Agusan del Sur and Surigao del Sur, since the closure of PICOP, illegal settlers have massively deforested the area for illegal hardwoods and have been replanting cleared areas with paper pulp trees which do cannot support these birds.

-It occurs in the protected area of Pasonanca Natural Park but enforcement and protection from loggers is lax.
+It occurs in the protected area of Pasonanca Natural Park and possibly Samar Island Natural Park but enforcement and protection from loggers is lax.

 Conservation actions proposed are to survey remaining lowland forest tracts on Samar, Leyte and in poorly known areas of Mindanao, to establish its current distribution and population status.
+This species was reported by multiple observers in Samar in 2023 and 2024 and it is recommended that these records be verified.
 Following these surveys, Propose key sitesfor urgent establishment as protected areas.
 Study the habitat requirements of the species, with particular reference to the extent of reliance on primary forest habitats.